Become a Shareholder in the World’s First Community-Supported Journal!

-Purchasing an OA Share increases the discoverability and use of JAFSCD content and will support a number of innovative programs that only JAFSCD offers to scholars and practitioners in the food movement.
+Purchasing a share increases the discoverability and use of JAFSCD content and supports innovative activities that only JAFSCD offers to scholars and practitioners in the food movement, including:

-- Bolstering our outreach to HBCUs, Tribal Institutions, and Hispanic-Serving Institution and reaching communities of need with research-based information.
+- Bolstering our outreach to HBCUs, Hispanic-serving institutions, and Tribal colleges and universities to encourage use of and publishing with JAFSCD.

 - Developing an author mentor program for new scholars and nonacademic authors to maximize their chances of having a paper accepted for publication.

 - Supporting our open access publishing platform hosted by the Public Knowledge Project, which increases JAFSCD's discoverability through Google Scholar and other sources.